cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 ## Overview

-A brief description of what this data source measures, who collects it, and how it is used in surveillance.
+What the source measures, who collects it, and how it is used.

 ---